IqramZargar/GuessTheNumberGame/README.md

 If the guess is correct: 🎉 BINGO!
 YOU GOT IT RIGHT

-If the guess is too low: 📉 YO SHOULD GUESS A BIT LARGER VALUE
+If the guess is too low: 📉 YOU SHOULD GUESS A BIT LARGER VALUE

-If the guess is too high: 📈 YO SHOULD GUESS A BIT SMALLER VALUE
+If the guess is too high: 📈 YOU SHOULD GUESS A BIT SMALLER VALUE

 The game continues until the correct number is guessed or the user quits.